vkhatri/chef-filebeat/README.md

 - *max_backoff* (optional, String)	- filebeat prospector configuration attribute
 - *backoff_factor* (optional, Integer)	- filebeat prospector configuration attribute
 - *force_close_files* (optional, TrueClass/FalseClass)	- filebeat prospector configuration attribute
 - *include_lines* (optional, Array)	- A list of regular expressions to match the lines that you want Filebeat to include.
 Filebeat exports only the lines that match a regular expression in the list.
 By default, all lines are exported.
 - *exclude_lines* (optional, Array)	- A list of regular expressions to match the lines that you want Filebeat to exclude.
 Filebeat drops any lines that match a regular expression in the list.
 By default, no lines are dropped.
+- *max_bytes* (optional, Integer)	- filebeat prospector configuration attribute
 - *multiline* (optional, Hash)	- Multiline configuration hash.
 Options: `pattern`: <regex pattern to match>, `negate`: [true/false], `match`: [before/after]
 - *exclude_files* (optional, Array)	- A list of regular expressions to match the files that you want Filebeat prospector instance to exclude.
+- *spool_size* (optional, Integer)	- ilebeat prospector configuration attribute
+- *publish_async* (optional, TrueClass/FalseClass)	- filebeat prospector configuration attribute
+- *idle_timeout* (optional, String)	- filebeat prospector configuration attribute
+- *registry_file* (optional, String)	- filebeat prospector configuration attribute

 ## How to Add Filebeat Output via Node Attribute